pryv/dev-site/source/faq-api.md

 **Websockets** should be used to get notified of data changes in a web application (on the frontend side).
 **Webhooks** are more suited to get notified of data changes in a web service (on the backend side).

-More details on websockets and webhooks can be found [here](https://api.pryv.com/reference/#subscribe-to-changes).
+More details on websockets and webhooks can be found [here](/reference/#subscribe-to-changes).

 ### What type of information do webhooks/websockets contain ?

-These notifications do not include the content of the change, but they describe what type of resource has been changed (created, updated or deleted).
-They inform the server that it needs to fetch new or updated data through the API by doing a HTTP GET request with a valid access token.
+You can have a look at the webhooks and websockets data changes payload in the [Subscribe to changes section](/reference/#subscribe-to-changes).

 ### Is the server notified of data changes in all streams of the account or only the streams for which permission was granted in the provided access token ?

 Notifications are sent as soon as there is a data change in the "events", "streams" or "accesses" for the whole user account.
 It is therefore possible to get notified of a data change that would not be in the scope of the access token.
 Notifications are likely to be scoped in the near future.

 ## Do you have a test setup where I could experiment with your API?